-In the spirit of boosting engagement for seasonal events, let’s take a peek at how a few organizations celebrated Valentine’s Day this year and gave their eCards a little extra love.
+In the spirit of boosting engagement for seasonal events, let’s take a peek at how a few organisations celebrated Valentine’s Day this year and gave their eCards a little extra love.

 1. Making appreciation digital

-One of our clients, Southern New Hampshire University (SNHU), originally had a manual process in place for its Valentine’s Day eCards or “candygrams.”
-But the team realized it was time to make these recognition moments digital to reach more employees and make the experience more seamless.
-SNHU did a homepage takeover on its peer-to-peer recognition program, “Shine” to encourage its 4,500+ employees to log into the platform and recognize one another.
+One of our clients, Southern New Hampshire University (SNHU), originally had a manual process in place for its Valentine’s Day eCards or 'candygrams.'
+But the team realised it was time to make these recognition moments digital to reach more employees and make the experience more seamless.
+SNHU did a homepage takeover on its peer-to-peer recognition programme, 'Shine' to encourage its 4,500+ employees to log into the platform and recognise one another.

 By giving these eCards a dedicated spotlight on the homepage, SNHU was able to highlight the importance of recognition and timed it with a popular holiday.
 Within only a week of the candygrams being live, employees sent over 1,000 eCards and counting!

 Work should be a fun environment for individuals, which is even more apparent as we continue living through a global pandemic.
 One organisation, HW Martin (Traffic Management), uses its peer-to-peer recognition platform to spread some positivity and joy amongst its workforce.